Course Overview

 Overseas £13,125 £6,563 per year £547 per month

-Please note first attempts for the six online exams within the course are invoiced at enrolment.
-Examinations fees are payable per exam attempt, meaning fees are payable for each exam resit if required.
-All practical examination fees must be settled in advance of any entry to the examination being processed.
+Please note that the first attempts for the six online exams within the course are invoiced at enrolment.
+Additional exam fees will be payable if an exam resit is required.
+All practical examination fees (and any other outstanding fees) must be settled in advance of any entry to the examination being processed.

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of The College of Animal Welfare.